If you own rental property in Modesto, here's what the data says and what it means for your strategy.

 One of the biggest mistakes Modesto investors make is treating the entire city as one rental market.
 It isn't.

 More affordable corridors — Brookdale Park, Coffee Plaza, Southeast Modesto — attract cost-conscious renters who prioritize payment size over finishes.
-Value-add plays work well here: targeted upgrades can push a unit toward the middle of the rent distribution without overbuilding for the neighborhood.

 What About 2- and 3-Bedroom Units?